wp-plugins/rublon/readme.txt

 * Updated texts and translations

 = 1.0 =
-* First version, implementing Rulon Two-Factor Authentication in WordPress
+* Rublon for WordPress: Invisible Two-Factor Authentication